• Skip to primary navigation

 If you use canned white beans only cook them in the flavorful broth long enough to give them some flavor.
 Thirty minutes should do it.
 And be sure to rinse them well so they aren't adding too much salt to the dish.
 AND you might need to decrease the amount of liquid, as the beans will not be absorbing any of it.

-To Soak or Not to Soak, that is the question.
+To Soak or Not to Soak, that is the question

-I think the main issue with making beans from dried beans is, almost all recipes tell you that you have to soak the beans overnight.
+I think the main issue with making beans from dried beans is, that almost all recipes tell you that you have to soak the beans overnight.

 And that takes pre-planning.
 And I don't always pre-plan.